 That this record of Jim Laker’s fantastic figures of 19 for 90 at Old Trafford in a Test, Manchester will most probably remain in the Test annals for many decades of this century.
 And there are some pretty solid reasons for this assertion.

-The subtle difference between Lara’s world record innings of 400 runs and the bowling record of Jim Laker 19 for 90 in the two innings of a Test match must be fully appreciated.
-In recording highest test score he had been ten other West Indies batsmen to help him reach that mark.
+The subtle difference between Brian Lara’s world record innings of 400 runs and the bowling record of Jim Laker 19 for 90 in the two innings of a Test match must be fully appreciated.
+In recording the highest test score he had been ten other West Indies batsmen to help him reach that mark.
 So long as they kept him company at the wicket he kept heading for that record.

-However, in the case of Jim Laker or for that matter any bowler, the rules do not permit him to bowl from both ends continuously and alternately and than there are at least four other recognized bowlers in a playing eleven, competing with each other, all trying hard to get wickets when called upon to turn there arm over.
+However, in the case of Jim Laker or for that matter any bowler, the rules do not permit him to bowl from both ends continuously and alternately and then there are at least four other recognized bowlers in a playing eleven, competing with each other, all trying hard to get wickets when called upon to turn there arm over.

 There is yet another point worth serious consideration.
 A fast bowler or a paceman is normally never called upon to bowl a lengthy spell as a spinner is.
-Moreover, a batting record is more vulnerable and as such as more likely to get broken more often then a bowling record.
+Moreover, a batting record is more vulnerable and as such as more likely to get broken more often than a bowling record.
 Sir Len Hutton set his record of 364 in 1938 at the Oval.
 Almost two decades passed before another cricketing knight, Sir Garfield Sobers, broke that record with 365 not out at Kingston Jamaica.

 But Jim Laker’s bowling record of 19 for 90 has been in the books for 63 years.
 He has stood the test of time so far.
 It is highly improbable that it will be broken in this century.
 It is even more unlikely that some unplayable bowler will be born during the next half of a dozen decades.
 They will bamboozle all ten batsmen twice during the course of a Test match.
-This record is worth pointing out that feat of taking all wickets in a Test innings has been performed once by Anil Kumble against Pakistan in 1999.
+This record is worth pointing out that the feat of taking all wickets in a Test innings has been performed once by Anil Kumble against Pakistan in 1999.